-Disabled parking is also available in the garage and all OCC lots, on a first-come, first-served basis.
+Disabled parking is also available in the garage on a first-come, first-served basis.

 The parking garage offers four electric vehicle charging stations, two on each level.
 Spaces are indicated by brightly-lit green murals and are available on a first-come, first-served basis.

 Enter the garage via its First Avenue or Lloyd Boulevard entrances.
 Clearance on the P1 level is seven feet; clearance on the P2 level is nine feet.

 An exhibitor parking lot containing 120 spaces is available at a cost to the show or to individual exhibitors.
 The lot is located directly across from the main loading dock on Northeast First Avenue and can be reserved in advance of the event.
 When reserved as part of the license agreement, the exhibitor lot can provide in and out privileges.
 When not reserved, this space is available for daily parking and uses a credit card only pay box at the exit (in/out is not allowed).
 This lot may also accommodate limited overnight parking for trucks, trailers and utility vehicles for an additional fee.
 No overnight RV parking is permitted.
 Contact your sales manager to reserve this lot.

 - Parking is not permitted on the loading dock or in any of the loading bays except for the purpose of loading and unloading.
 Parking is not allowed on any sidewalk or plaza area around the facility.